TriggerAu/KerbalAlarmClock/PlugInFiles/ReadMe-KerbalAlarmClock.txt

 This work is licensed under an MIT license as outlined at the OSI site.
 Visit the documentation site for more details and Attribution

 VERSION HISTORY
+Version 3.3.1.1		-	KSP Version: 1.0.2
+- Change to version file for CKAN and patch levels

 Version 3.3.1.0		-	KSP Version: 1.0
 - Changed .version values to cater to CKAN and patch releases (Issue #129)
 - Updated some code around visibility of windows to fix scene changes (Issue #130)